practice area bg MOBILE practice area bg scaled

 The Scope Dispute

 Even when an insurer accepts that lightning caused some damage, disputes frequently arise over the full scope of the damage and the cost to repair or replace it.
-Adjusters who inspect homes following lightning events often document obvious failures — a visibly damaged appliance, a circuit breaker that won’t reset without thorough electrical testing to identify damage throughout the home’s systems.
+Adjusters who inspect homes following lightning events often document obvious failures, such as visibly damaged appliances or a circuit breaker that won’t reset and perform thorough electrical testing to identify damage throughout the home’s electrical systems.
 The resulting estimate covers only a fraction of the actual loss, and the homeowner who accepts it later discovers that the same event in fact damaged excluded items.

 Florida’s Unique Lightning Exposure and What It Means for Your Insurance Coverage